any-docs/css/content/guides/fonts/opentype_fonts/index.md

 sidebar: cssref
 ---

 Font features or variants refer to different glyphs or character styles contained within an OpenType font.
 These include things like ligatures (special glyphs that combine characters like 'fi' or 'ffl'), kerning (adjustments to the spacing between specific letterform pairings), fractions, numeral styles, and several others.
-These are all referred to as OpenType Features, and are made available to use on the web via specific properties and low-level control properties — {{cssxref("font-feature-settings")}}.
+These are all referred to as OpenType Features, and are made available to use on the web via specific properties and low-level control properties — `font-feature-settings`.
 This article provides you with all you need to know about using OpenType font features in CSS.

 Some fonts will have one or more of these features enabled by default (kerning and default ligatures are common examples), while others are left to the designer or developer to choose to enable in specific scenarios.

 In addition to broad feature sets like ligatures or lining figures (numerals that line up evenly as opposed to 'oldstyle', which look more like lower-case letters), there are also very specific ones such as stylistic sets (which might include several specific variants of glyphs meant to be used together), alternates (which might be one or more variants of the letter 'a'), or even language-specific alterations for East Asian languages.
 In the latter case, these alterations are actually necessary to properly express the language, so they go beyond the more stylistic preference of most other OpenType features.

 > [!WARNING]
 > There are many CSS attributes defined to leverage font features, but unfortunately many are not fully implemented.
-They are all defined and shown here, but many will only work using the lower-level {{cssxref("font-feature-settings")}} property.
+They are all defined and shown here, but many will only work using the lower-level `font-feature-settings` property.
 It's possible to write CSS to work both ways but this can become cumbersome.
-The issue with using `font-feature-settings` for everything is that every time you want to change one of the individual features, you have to redefine the entire string (similar to manipulating variable fonts with {{cssxref("font-variation-settings")}}).
+The issue with using `font-feature-settings` for everything is that every time you want to change one of the individual features, you have to redefine the entire string (similar to manipulating variable fonts with `font-variation-settings`).

 ## Discovering availability of features in fonts